thygesteffensen/PowerAutomateMockUp/ReadMe.md

 await flowRunner.Trigger();

-// Your flow have no ran
+// Your flow have now ran
 ```

 ### Adding actions